 Knowledge that the action or inaction was wrong.
-This will be evaluated by determining if the tenant was made aware of program requirements and prohibitions.
-The tenant's signature on various certification, briefing certificate, Personal Declaration and Things You Should Know are adequate to establish knowledge of wrongdoing.
+This will be evaluated by determining if the resident was made aware of program requirements and prohibitions.
+The residents' signature on various certifications, briefing certificate, Family Obligations, HUD Form 52675, and Things You Should Know are adequate to establish knowledge of wrongdoing.